hamishshaw/SC_fetch_rec/README.md

 This project provides utility to enable the fetch robot to pick up a can of coke.

 The project has 3 folders which provide functionality.
 See each folder for further info on how to run and what they do
-## overall use
+## Overall Use
-This project provides packages that can detect a coke can using PCL's vfh descriptor to analyse pointcloud data\ The PCL library is the sole provider of detection in this project and no RGB data is used\
+This project provides packages that can detect a coke can using PCL's vfh descriptor to analyse pointcloud data \ The PCL library is the sole provider of detection in this project and no RGB data is used\
-The pipeline works as follows \
+The pipeline works as follows
 1. vfh descriptors are created that allows pointclouds to be compared quickly, giving a likness value
 2. a testing data set is created that is used in the object detection system that the fetch received data from
 3. a pointcloud is first clustered so that each cluster can be compared to the vfh descriptors